 Black Swans of the Derwent.

-I had thought of the swan as 'European', and had jumped to the assumption that it had been introduced to Tasmania by the European settlers, probably for sport, much as the deer and rabbits and trout and other animals that were relocated from one side of the world to the other.
+I don’t know why I thought that the Black Swan of Tasmania was an introduced species.
+I just did.
+I had thought of the swan as ‘European’, and had jumped to the assumption that it had been introduced to Tasmania by the European settlers, probably for sport, much as the deer and rabbits and trout and other animals that were relocated from one side of the world to the other.

 But the black swan is a native, and I came to this realisation recently as I read the histories of the Big River People (as the indigenous first peoples of the Derwent Valley and Central Highlands were known) and in particular, the oral history of Lance LeSage.